- by Catherine

 Potala Palace was built on the ridge of the Red Mountain.

 Another form of architecture is the rock cave.
 The caves are deep and small, isolated from the world, conducive to meditation and thinking, which is a common style of early temples.
-For example, the Rupyan Temple opposite the Potala Palace is just like this.
-The base of the Pabonka Temple is said to be the cave where Songtsan Gampo learned Tibetan characters.
+For example, the Palubuk Temple opposite the Potala Palace is just like this; and the tower base of the Pabonka Temple, where is said to be the cave where Songtsan Gampo learned Tibetan characters.
 The inner niches of the Jokhang Temple are modeled after the layout of the caves.
 The oldest hall of Potala Palace, called King Dharma Cave, is also a rock cave in the Tubo period.

 Dharma Cave in Potala Palace - actually a cave.